aptly-dev/aptly/CONTRIBUTING.md

 ### Forking and Cloning

-As Go is using repository path in import paths, it's better to clone aptly repo (not your fork) at default location:

-    mkdir -p ~/go/src/github.com/aptly-dev
-    cd ~/go/src/github.com/aptly-dev
+As aptly is using Go modules, aptly repository could be cloned to any location on the file system:

     git clone git@github.com:aptly-dev/aptly.git
     cd aptly